-Usability Testing assesses how easy-to-use a website or app is.
-It involves testing for UX-related feedback.
-Hence, it helps designers identify hardships that could affect the final product.
+Usability Testing assesses how easy-to-use a website or app is, involvingtesting for UX-related feedback.
+It helps designers identify hardships that could affect the final product.
 With it, teams can make changes to improve usability before the product goes live.

-Through usability testing, UX designers uncover improvement-needing areas.
-As a result, they can focus on what features users may need clarification or help using.
+Through Usability Testing, UX designers uncover improvement-needing areas to focus on what features users may need clarification or help using.
 Usability tests have three stages: planning, execution, and analysis.
 First, UX designers define what they want to test and who will be part of the test.
 Second, designers lead parties through tasks while recording actions.
 Last, during analysis, designers review test results.
 Then, they decide where the UX needs optimization.

 Keep in mind that designers use specialized software to run usability tests.
 Some examples enclose Maze, UserTesting, UserFeel, and UsabilityHub.
 These allow getting valuable insight into user behavior to ensure engagement.
 Also, teams need to stay flexible when conducting these tests.
 Many variables can change the final results.
 For instance, age and gender are edges to consider.

 1. Qualitative and Quantitative Testing